greenelab/deep-review/sections/06_discussion.md

 allows additional optimizations, such as accelerated mini-batch gradient descent [@tag:Vanhoucke2011_cpu @tag:Seide2014_parallel @tag:Su2015_gpu
 @tag:Li2014_minibatch].
-However, GPUs also have a limited quantity of memory, making it difficult to implement networks of significant size and complexity on a single GPU or machine [@tag:Raina2009_gpu
+However, GPUs also have a limited quantity of memory, making it difficult to implement networks of useful size and complexity on a single GPU or machine [@tag:Raina2009_gpu
 @tag:Krizhevsky2013_nips_cnn].
 This restriction has sometimes forced computational biologists to use workarounds or limit the size of an analysis.